pchero/jade/README.md

 ====
 The jade is a free and open source unified communication system, which can fulfill a variety of roles for a range of industries and organizations who wish to contact to large numbers of people by phone or else in a short space of time.

-The jade has been built using an Asterisk so that it can support almost of Asterisk's features.
+The jade has been built using an Asterisk so that it can support almost everything about the Asterisk's features.

 The jade can be used by anyone who has a need for mass outbound/inbound calling, voicemail system, agent call distributing, call recording and IVR service.
-Or may be used by either companies who wish to make calls on their own behalf, or by SaaS (Software as a Service) companies that want to provide bulk dialling and SMS broadcasting facilities to their own customers.
+Or may be used by other companies who wish to make calls on their own behalf, or by SaaS (Software as a Service) companies that want to provide bulk dialling and SMS broadcasting facilities to their own customers.

 ## Features
 * Restful API